jwizzle/bronotes/README.md

   * List notes dir in a tree
   * Generate autocompletions for zsh
   * Sync with git
-  * Show and edit search for a note if no path to an existing file is given
+  * The show and edit actions search for matching notes if no valid path is given

-## Todo

-  * A lot of new tests need to be done, big chances ugly non-caught errors are present.
-    * Especially git-related

 ## Installation